pinterest/DoctorK/docs/DESIGN.md

          under-replicated reason → reason list
     if all under-replicated partitions are due to broker failure: for each under-replicated topic partition tp:
-            if  exists broker h that satisfies constraints for hosting tp: add [tp → h]  to the partition reassignment plan
+            if exists broker h that satisfies constraints for hosting tp: add [tp → h] to the partition reassignment plan else if above minimum required replicas:
+                 remove from the partition reassignment plan
             else:
                  send out alerts and exit the procedure execute partition reassignment plan